loco-choco/TranspilerHandbook/transpiler.md

 ### Returning earlier
 ---

-Returning earlier is one of the easiets things to do, as there is already an OpCode which does that for you, `ret`.
-The only thing it asks is for a value to be on loaded on the stack if the method has to return something.
+Returning earlier is one of the easiest things to do, as there is already an OpCode which does that for you, `ret`.
+The only thing it asks is for a value to be loaded on the stack if the method has to return something.

 Imagine a situation where you have this method, and you want to return the value of `101` if `ball == "not ball"`, and have this check after `string ball = IsBall()`.